You Have to be Rich or Retired to RV Full Time, Right? Wrong.

 For a fun little exercise, find out how much of your day you spend paying yourself to show up for work everyday.
 Gas + Lunch + (hours to and from work * hourly pay).
 Then ask yourself is it worth it?

 RV expenses come in the form of gas, propane and campground expenses.
 The nice thing about this lifestyle is all these are mostly optional.
 How is that?
 You can limit the distances or frequency you travel to minimize fuel costs.
-We haven't paid for camping since May 2014 by staying at friends and boondocking.
+We didn’t paid for camping from May 2014 through December 2014 by staying at friends and boondocking.
 Work camping, which we will cover later, usually provides a camp location with no expenses.
 Propane can be conserved by using it only for the fridge as needed or not at all if you have power hookups.

-What Kind of Work Can You Do While Travelling Full Time?
+What Kind of Work Can You Do While Traveling Full Time?

 There are actually a lot of jobs you can perform while traveling.
 The Internet is probably the biggest enabler of location independent work opportunities, but there are other options as well.
 Let’s take a look at some of them.